5 of the Best Types of Animated Videos for BusinessBy Jess Percival | 11:00 AM on April 1, 2019

 Let's face it - training can be a bit boring at times.
 But as it has to be done, it might as well be done in a way which is interesting, engaging, and will stick in the mind of the person completing the training.

 Some training situations can be enhanced by animated videos.
 It’s also very useful for training which is difficult to film in live action, such as fire safety videos.
-Employees are 75% more likely to watch a video, according to Forrester Research, over images or text, so video is the natural choice!
+According to Forrester Research, employees are 75% more likely to watch a video over looking at images or text, so video is the natural choice!

 4. Software Tutorial Videos